Piston vs. Plunger

 Temperature is another liquid characteristic that can impact pump performance.
 The minimum liquid temperature of water that can be pumped with Cat Pumps standard plunger and piston pumps is 34°F (1°C).
 Below 34°F (1°C) water will begin to freeze and crystallize.
 Standard pump elastomers are only rated to -22°F (-30°C).
 Below this temperature, contact Cat Pumps.

 Pumping liquid that is lower in temperature than the atmospheric temperature can cause condensation at the back of the plunger and on the plunger rod.
-If this freezes, it is probable that the ice will damage the oil seals and low pressure seals as the pump operates.
+If this freezes, it is probable that the ice will damage the oil seals and low-pressure seals as the pump operates.

 For liquids with more aggressive characteristics, (i.e., hard water, more acidic or basic, elevated temperatures) reduce the pump speed (rpm) of the pump to increase seal life.

 A liquid’s thinness or thickness at a given temperature is referred to as its viscosity.
 Cat Pumps recommends that the viscosity not exceed 500cP (2500 SSU).
 Viscosity will change with temperature.
 Typically as a liquid is heated, viscosity decreases.
 When a liquid is cooled, the viscosity increases.
-This is a critical factor for pump priming to be discussed later.